Fluid Volume Deficit Hypovolemia and Dehydration

 Prioritize high-risk populations and differentiate mild dehydration from severe volume loss requiring IV resuscitation.

-- Assess dehydration signs in infants and children (crying without tears, fewer wet diapers, irritability, sunken eyes, sunken fontanel).
+• Assess dehydration signs in infants and children (crying without tears, no wet diapers for 3 hours or longer, irritability or unusual drowsiness, sunken eyes, sunken fontanel).

 Nursing Interventions